 - 79A Aircraft and California Tax

-- 105 District Taxes and Delivered Sales
+- 105 District Taxes and Sales Delivered in California

 - 123 California Businesses: How to Identify California Use Tax Due

-- 126 Mandatory Use Tax Registration For Service Enterprises
+- 126 Mandatory Use Tax Registration for Service Enterprises

 - 1567 Banks and Insurance Companies

 - 1684 Collection of Use Tax by Retailers

 - 1686 Receipts for Tax Paid to Retailers